 I have helped many authors at different points in their journey, from writing (editing at various levels), through design and typesetting, to self-publishing (cover design, ISBN allocation, POD, paper printing).
 Do have a look at the Editing, Designing and References pages for examples.
 I also offer Preparing for Publication sessions to help you make informed and professional decisions on your publishing journey.

-More and more of us are trying our hand at writing, whether fact or fiction, fantasy or biography, printed books or ebooks.
-No matter where you start, or where you end up, there are definite steps that every author has to take between the idea and the reader.
+The world of self-publishing has grown at an exponential rate, whether fact or fiction, fantasy or biography, printed books or ebooks.
+No matter where you start, or where you end up, there are definite steps that every author has to take between the having the idea and reaching the reader.